tspascoal-ce-dev/ghas-workshop/_labs/lab6.md

     - You can also navigate to your orgs by clicking on your profile picture and "**Your organizations**"
 2. Click on the **Security** tab.
 3. Review (and click on!) the different views on the left-hand side:
-    - Overview: visualize trends in Detection, Remediation, and Prevention of security alerts ([docs](https://docs.github.com/en/enterprise-cloud@latest/code-security/security-overview/viewing-security-insights#about-security-insights))
+    - **Overview**: visualize trends in Detection, Remediation, and Prevention of security alerts ([docs](https://docs.github.com/en/enterprise-cloud@latest/code-security/security-overview/viewing-security-insights#about-security-insights))
-    - Risk: explore the risk from security alerts of all types or focus on a single alert type and identify your risk from specific vulnerable dependencies, code weaknesses, or leaked secrets ([docs](https://docs.github.com/en/enterprise-cloud@latest/code-security/security-overview/assessing-code-security-risk))
+    - **Risk**: explore the risk from security alerts of all types or focus on a single alert type and identify your risk from specific vulnerable dependencies, code weaknesses, or leaked secrets ([docs](https://docs.github.com/en/enterprise-cloud@latest/code-security/security-overview/assessing-code-security-risk))
-    - Coverage: assess the adoption of code security features across repositories in the organization ([docs](https://docs.github.com/en/enterprise-cloud@latest/code-security/security-overview/assessing-adoption-code-security))
+    - **Coverage**: assess the adoption of code security features across repositories in the organization ([docs](https://docs.github.com/en/enterprise-cloud@latest/code-security/security-overview/assessing-adoption-code-security))
-    - Enablement trends: see how quickly different teams are adopting security features
+    - **Enablement trends**: see how quickly different teams are adopting security features
-    - CodeQL pull request alerts: assess the impact of running CodeQL on pull requests and how development teams are resolving code scanning alerts ([docs](https://docs.github.com/en/enterprise-cloud@latest/code-security/security-overview/viewing-metrics-for-pull-request-alerts))
+    - **CodeQL pull request alerts**: assess the impact of running CodeQL on pull requests and how development teams are resolving code scanning alerts ([docs](https://docs.github.com/en/enterprise-cloud@latest/code-security/security-overview/viewing-metrics-for-pull-request-alerts))
-    - Secret scanning: find out which types of secret are blocked by push protection and which teams are bypassing push protection ([docs](https://docs.github.com/en/enterprise-cloud@latest/code-security/security-overview/viewing-metrics-for-secret-scanning-push-protection))
+    - **Secret scanning**: find out which types of secret are blocked by push protection and which teams are bypassing push protection ([docs](https://docs.github.com/en/enterprise-cloud@latest/code-security/security-overview/viewing-metrics-for-secret-scanning-push-protection))

 > [!TIP]
 > You can export a CSV of nearly from most of these views using the **Export CSV** button in the upper right.